-A chemical insecticide poisons the head lice by chemical means.
+A chemical insecticide, such as Malathion 0.5% aqueous liquid, poisons the head lice by chemical means.
 Resistance has been reported.

-3. Wet combing with nit combs (for example the Bug Buster® kit).
+3. Wet combing with nit combs

 Lubricating the hair with a conditioner or a product containing dimeticone makes the procedure easier, particularly for curly hair.
-The comb has to be immediately cleaned after each pass to remove lice and eggs.
-This is best done by wiping on clean white paper or cloth.
-There is information on wet combing on the Community Hygiene Concern website.
+Using an ordinary wide-toothed comb first can help straighten and untangle the hair.
+A fine-toothed comb (detection comb) can then be used.
+All of the hair should be combed, from the roots to the tips, with the comb cleaned after each pass to remove the lice and eggs.
+This is best done by wiping on clean white paper, or cloth, or by running under water.
+Working through the hair methodically a section at a time reduces the risk of missing areas.
+Repeating the wet combing on days 1, 5, 9 and 13 will help catch any newly hatched head lice.
+Further information on wet combing is available on the Community Hygiene Concern website.
+Other members of the household should also be checked.